dchassin/gridlabd-advisor/README.md

 To get advice:

 ~~~
-sh$ gridlabd advisor 'How do I define a class in GridLAB-D?'
+gridlabd advisor 'How do I define a class in GridLAB-D?'
 ~~~

 ## Useful Options